pelrun/uf2loader/README.md

 # UF2 Loader

-`UF2 Loader` is a custom bootloader for the PicoCalc .
-This bootloader provides the functionality to load and execute applications from an SD card, designed to enable PicoCalc to load firmware to the Pico using an SD card easily.
+`UF2 Loader` is a custom bootloader for the RP2040 and RP2350 on the PicoCalc.
+With UF2 Loader installed, applications can be loaded directly from the SD card at will without needing to plug into a PC.

 <div align="center">
     <img src="img/uf2loader.jpg" alt="UF2 Loader" width="80%">